ENVIRONMENTAL ORGANIC CHEMISTRY

 Concepts in Pollutant Behaviour, second Edition, Wiley Interscience

 (2004); Clair N. Sawyer, Perry L. McCarty, Gene F. Parkin: Chemistry for

 Environmental Engineering and Science, Fifth Edition, Mc Graw Hill (2003).

 a) C. Baird, M Cann: Chimica Ambientale, third Ed.; Ed.: Zanichelli (Bologna)

 b) S. E. Manahan: Chimica dell'Ambiente; Ed.: Piccin (Padova)

 Credits 6; 48 hours of activities in lecure hall, divided in 36 h of lectures delivered in a blended manner (live with registration) and ca. 12 h of practice.
 These latter consist of seminars delivered by groups of 2-3 students to the entire class on topics assigned by the teacher.
 Th epurpose of these seminars is to induce all students to organize into a system the different theoretical aspects presented during the frontal lectures

 Assessment methods and criteria

-At the beginning of the course copies of the material presented will be
+At the beginning of the course a PDF file containing the material presented will be

 provided to all Students